BIDCatUCSF/Create-Spots-From-Text/README.md

   Installation:

     Copy the 'createSpotsFromCSV.m' file into your Imaris XT Matlab directory.
-    Executing the XTension
     Select the 'Tools' Icon in Imaris.
     From the list of extentions choose 'Create Spots from CSV.'
     From the pop up dialog window, input the desired spot size.